sandeep15042/Practice-github/README.md

 # Practice-github
-learn git and github
+learn git and github<br>
-steps to create repositories:
+steps to create repositories:<br>
-1.go to profile click on your repositories
+1.go to profile click on your repositories<br>
-2.then click new then give repositorie name and something on description 3.select public or private
+2.then click new then give repositorie name and something on description<br>
+3.select public or private <br>
-4.add readme.md
+4.add readme.md<br>
 5.click create repositories